The georeferenced raster (Raster)#

 Export#

-can be exported to different formats, to facilitate inter-compatibility with different packages and code versions.
+A Raster can be exported to different formats, to facilitate inter-compatibility with different packages and code versions.

 Those include exporting to: